pocl/pocl/doc/sphinx/source/almaif.rst

     - 65535
     - Special flag to communicate that device supports compiled kernels.

-This list will be expanded in the future.
 The full list of currently supported built-in kernels is maintained in lib/CL/devices/builtin_kernels.{cc,hh}